Best 4K TVs Under $1000 (2026): 11 Picks Compared (11 Sources)

 The 2025 successor to the U8N is a dramatic upgrade: ~5,000 nits peak brightness (up from ~3,000), 5,000+ local dimming zones, native 165Hz refresh rate, and VRR up to 288Hz at 1080p.
 The built-in 4.1.2 channel 82W Dolby Atmos speaker system with up-firing drivers is genuinely good enough to skip a budget soundbar.
 RTINGS and Tom's Guide both name it the best TV under $1,000 — and with street prices now around $728, it delivers flagship performance at a mid-range price. [src1, src3, src4]

 The TCL QM7K delivers 65 inches of Mini-LED performance with up to 2,500 local dimming zones and ~2,350 nits peak brightness in Standard mode.
 The CrystGlow HVA Panel reduces light leakage for deeper blacks.
 144Hz native with 288Hz VRR at 1080p.
 The 40W Bang & Olufsen speaker system with Dolby Atmos is a cut above most built-in TV audio.
-At $999, it is the largest high-performance Mini-LED TV you can buy under $1,000. [src2, src5]
+Now down to ~$798 from a $999 launch price, it is a compelling big-screen Mini-LED buy. [src2, src5]

 Best Budget Mini-LED: TCL QM6K 55" (~$480) — Check price